Plain-English Privacy Compliance for UK Businesses

 Do you provide legal advice?

-Am I still responsible for GDPR compliance after using your service?
+Am I still responsible for GDPR compliance?

-How do I know if your service is right for my business?
+Is this service right for my business?

 How do I get started?